Free Things to Do in Orlando

 Explore Spook Hill

 Exploring Spook Hill is one of the best free things to do near Orlando.
 This attraction is approximately one hour to the south of Orlando.
+It’s said to be haunted, but we won’t give away any more spoilers.

 Visit Old Town